 Before any field campaign, we will have multiple conversations about how the work will proceed so that everyone has a good idea of what our plan is.
+For long field campaigns, we will design a plan that includes days off.
+We will agree on a format that allows all participants to maintain adequate rest while completing field goals.
 We will have an open door policy about any concerns regarding the plan and the safety and comfort of lab members while executing it.
 Under no circumstance will a lab member be penalized in any way for bringing up any concerns.
+Lab members will be expected to take some additional time off after challenging field campaigns.